 According to Hubspot, almost 96% of visitors who come to your website are not ready to get converted.
 Add to this, list-building activities often annoy your potential users.
 So, how do you capture leads without offending them?

-Automating your lead-capturing process can help you draw a proper workflow for capturing and retaining your leads.
+Automating your lead-capturing process with lead generation forms can help you draw a proper workflow for capturing and retaining your leads.
 Research says that the more landing pages you have, the better your chances of getting leads.
 So, setting up one is very important.

 It is proven that having a landing page for your website that redirects to your main website is a great way to engage and capture leads.
 For instance, see Zoho CRM’s homepage landing page.
 The navigation enables prospects, customers, and developers to learn every detail about the tool.
 And that’s exactly why a homepage landing page is so crucial for your lead-capturing automation workflow.